-- Broadband modem and IP sharing Connects multiple computers to a broadband (cable or DSL) modem to surf the Internet - Auto-sensing Ethernet Switch Equipped with a 4-port auto-sensing Ethernet switch. - VPN Pass-Through supported Supports pass-through PPTP sessions and allows you to setup VPN server and VPN clients. - Printer sharing (Optional) Embeds a print server to allow all of the networked computers to share one printer. - Firewall All unwanted packets from outside intruders are blocked to protect your network. - DHCP server supported All of the networked computers can retrieve TCP/IP settings automatically from the DI-704P. - Web-based configuration Configurable through any networked computer's web browser using Netscape or Internet Explorer. - Access Control supported Allows you to assign different access rights for different users.
+Broadband modem and IP sharing

+Connects multiple computers to a broadband (cable or DSL) modem

+to surf the Internet.

+Auto-sensing Ethernet Switch Equipped with a 4-port auto-sensing Ethernet switch.

+VPN Pass-Through supported Supports pass-through PPTP sessions and allows you to setup VPN server and VPN clients.

+Firewall

+All unwanted packets from outside intruders are blocked to protect your network.

+DHCP server supported All of the networked computers can retrieve TCP/IP settings automatically from the DI-604.

+Web-based configuration Configurable through any networked computer's web browser using Netscape or Internet Explorer.

+Access Control supported

+Allows you to assign different access rights for different users.

-- Packet filter supported Packet Filter allows you to control access to a network by analyzing the incoming and outgoing packets and letting them pass or halting them based on the IP address of the source and destination. - Virtual Server supported Enables you to expose WWW, FTP and other services on your LAN to be accessible to Internet users. - User-Definable Application Sensing Tunnel User can define the attributes to support special applications requiring multiple connections, like Internet gaming, video conferencing, Internet telephony and so on.
-The DI-704P can sense the application type and open a multi-port tunnel for it. - DMZ Host supported Allows a networked computer to be fully exposed to the Internet; this function is used when the special "application-sensing tunnel feature" is insufficient to allow an application to function correctly.
+Packet filter supported Packet Filter allows you to control access to a network by analyzing the incoming and outgoing packets and letting them pass or halting them based on the IP address of the source and destination.

+- Virtual Server supported Enables you to expose WWW, FTP and other services on your LAN to be accessible to Internet users. - User-Definable Application Sensing Tunnel User can define the attributes to support special applications requiring multiple connections, like Internet gaming, video conferencing, Internet telephony and so on.
+The DI-604 can sense the application type and open a multi-port tunnel for it. - DMZ Host supported Allows a networked computer to be fully exposed to the Internet; this function is used when the special "application-sensing tunnel feature" is insufficient to allow an application to function correctly.